Academany/fabzero/program/basic/projectmanagement.md

 Among the many tools you can use for project management there is one special mention: gitlab/github.
 They have incorporated project management through *issues*.
 To keep it simple, you should open as many issues as tasks you must finish.

+> **Learn by doing:** Using what you have learned, create a few issues of tasks you must do to complete an assignment.

 ![gitlab](img/pm/pm1.png)

-Then you create **boards** where you track the status of the issues: `TODO`, `doing` and `done` are common boards, but you can create your own.
+To keep track of what has been done, you create **boards** that you name according to the status of the issues: `TODO`, `doing` and `done` are common name for boards, but you can create your own.
 Managing a project this way is very intuitive.
 You simply drag the issue card from one board to another to change its status.
 Issues placed in the `done` board are automatically closed.

 ![boards](img/pm/board.png)

+> **Learn by doing:** Create some boards and add some tasks (issues) to the `TODO` or `doing` boards.

 You can also use **tags** to classify the issues in categories like `bug`, `enhancement`, `electronics`, etc. If you were part of a team you can also **assign** the taks to other team members.

+> **Learn by doing:** Create and assign some tags to your issues.
+Remember, an issue can have more than one tag.

 Managing projects in gitlab is very **convenient**.
 It doesn't have all the bells and wistles of other project management tools.
 But you are **tracking everything in the same environment**, which has an extra value.